TakafulDAO/takaturn/README.md

 5. Scans api keys. [here](https://docs.etherscan.io/getting-started/viewing-api-usage-statistics) is the process for etherscan.
 For Polygon is the same process
     + ETHERSCAN_API_KEY
     + POLYGONSCAN_API_KEY=
 6. Price feeds api keys.
-You canget it [here](https://coinmarketcap.com/api/)
+You can get it [here](https://coinmarketcap.com/api/)
     + COINMARKETCAP_API_KEY=
 7. Features.
 Especial features for tests
-FORK= true to fork arbitrum mainnet.
-Most of the tests require this to be set to true GAS_REPORT= true to get gas report on the output file SIZE= true to get contract's size report when compile
+    + FORK= true to fork arbitrum mainnet.
+Most of the tests require this to be set to true
+    + GAS_REPORT= true to get gas report on the output file
+    + SIZE= true to get contract's size report when compile